-The tool we’ve been using has been Soapbox Goals.”
+The tool we’ve been using has been Hypercontext Goals.”

-— Hiba Amin, Content Marketing Manager @ Soapbox
+— Hiba Amin, Content Marketing Manager @ Hypercontext

 “We’re a business that offers plugins to users that can help them grow their eCommerce business.
 And since we’ve several plugins to work on, we’ve started following a practice where we host meetings for a specific plugin twice a week.